 Ty Lawson called his drunk driving arrests (Denver, Los Angeles) “dumb mistakes” and not behavioral patterns that indicate a larger problem.
 He admits to learning things in rehab and then he says he didn’t need rehab.
 He blames a lot of what has happened to him on the public perception of him when he’s out in clubs.
 In other words, he’s misunderstood.
 But perception is reality.
 You are not who you say you are.
 You are who others think you are.

-Ty Lawson is on the cusp again of NBA games that matter.
-Unlike Derrick Rose, he’s a perimeter threat who can get to the rim but his defense is marginal and not just because he is small.
+Ty Lawson will now play in NBA games that matter.
+No one will think about his past unless he reminds us.
+Unlike Derrick Rose, he’s a perimeter threat who can get to the rim but his defense has always been shoddy and not just because he is small.
 He reaches or he gets beat off the dribble and it’s easy to rise up and shoot over him.
 But his offense makes up for it.
 He doesn’t turn the ball over.
 He has toughness and his last few years, you would think, have given him a little humility.
 The Wizards actually are a good fit and Scott Brooks is an empathy coach Lawson will get along with.
-If he does well, then Ty Lawson is back in the rotation for 2018-19.
+If he does well, then Ty Lawson is back in the rotation for 2018-19, his China experience a forgettable interlude.
 If not?

 It’s Asia again.
 Everything lost.
 Nothing gained.